-On 28 May 2014, the Board of Directors appointed Mr. Giorgio Brunetti, formerly the Company's Lead Independent Director, Mr. Silvio de Girolamo, Group Chief Internal Audit & CSR Officer, and Mr. Marco Rigotti, Chairperson of the Board of Statutory Auditors, as members of the Supervisory Body.
+Supervisory Body: Composition and Activities On 28 May 2014, the Board of Directors appointed Mr. Giorgio Brunetti - formerly the Company's Lead Independent Director - Mr. Silvio de Girolamo, Autogrill Group Chief Internal Audit & CSR Officer, and Mr. Marco Rigotti, Chairperson of the Board of Statutory Auditors, as members of the Supervisory Body.

 On 1st December 2014, Mr. Marco Rigotti informed the Supervisory Body that his office had been vacated for personal reasons.

-On 22 January 2015, the Board of Directors appointed Mr. Luigi Biscozzi (Standing Auditor), to replace Mr. Marco Rigotti as member of the Supervisory Body until the expiration of current mandate on the occasion of the Shareholders' Meeting convened to approve the financial statements for the year 2016.
+On 22 January 2015, the Board of Directors has thus appointed Mr. Luigi Biscozzi, who was Standing Auditor of the Company at that time, to replace Mr. Marco Rigotti as member of the Supervisory Body.

-The Supervisory Body met 5 times during 2014 and provided details to the Board of Directors and to the control body on a six-monthly basis on the degree of implementation and compliance with the Model.
+The Supervisory Body met 5 times during the Business Year and provided details to the Board of Directors and to the control body on a six-monthly basis on the degree of implementation and compliance with the Model.

-The General Part of the Model is available for consultation in the Company's website (www.autogrill.com - Governance section).
+The general part of the Model is available for consultation in the Company's website (www.autogrill.com - Governance section).